The Latest on COVID-19

 Partnership for Drug-Free Kids offers an Online Support Community for Parents & Caregivers.
 Denise Mariano, the long time leader of this organization, provides successful personal and practical experience and wealth of knowledge, compassion and readiness to help.
 Available groups and details on how to join can be found here.

 Walk-in Clinics: KidsPeace’s outpatient locations in Lehigh and Monroe counties (PA) offer free walk-in mental health assessments by clinically trained professionals.
-Seeking an assessment in person is allowed under state-issued “shelter-in-place” travel restrictions.
-However, individuals who have symptoms of COVID-19 or who are concerned about social distancing should call the office nearest them and have the clinical professional do the assessment over the phone.
 The service is available during business hours at these locations:

 - Allentown (two locations)